ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 Self-managed disaster recovery that uses Zerto is not on the roadmap for 2024.
 {: note}

+## Does the migration tool also migrate the network configuration?
+{: #faq-shared-eos-mig-tool}
+{: faq}

+No. VCDA does not include any capability to migrate the network configuration.

+## If the network configurations are not migrated, would it be advisable to use new subnets to minimize potential issues?
+{: #faq-shared-eos-subnets}
+{: faq}

+You can use new subnets, however most customers don't.
+If you plan to migrate a subnet in multiple batches, then you need to reassign IP addresses as no L2 extension capability exists.

+## What are the recommended steps for an optimal migration?
+{: #faq-shared-eos-optimal-mig}
+{: faq}

+We recommend the following best practices:

+1. Provision your {{site.data.keyword.vmware-service_short}} instance in the same region as the existing {{site.data.keyword.vm-shared}} instance.
+2. Create your network or networks in {{site.data.keyword.vcf-aas}}: segments, networks, firewall rules, NAT, and so on.
+For more information, see [Technical considerations about migrating from {{site.data.keyword.vm-shared}} to {{site.data.keyword.vcf-aas}}](/docs/vmwaresolutions?topic=vmwaresolutions-shared-vmwaas-migration).
+3. (Optional) If you are planning to use {{site.data.keyword.tg_full}} to connect to other resources, configure interconnectivity.

+   If you are planning to keep the existing subnets, do not advertise these routes through {{site.data.keyword.tg_short}} until the VMs are migrated.
+   {: attention}

+4. Verify that your workloads are ready to be migrated, that is, you can see the source VMs and destination VDC and networks.
+For more information, see [Migrating {{site.data.keyword.vm-shared}} workloads to {{site.data.keyword.vcf-aas}} with cloud-to-cloud connections](/docs/vmware-service?topic=vmware-service-vcda-migrating-cloudtocloud-shared).
+5. Set up the replication in advance and plan to perform the migration outside working hours, for example, a weekend evening.

+   The workloads are restarted as part of the migration.
+   {: note}

+6. (Optional) If you are using {{site.data.keyword.tg_short}}, after the workloads are migrated, advertise the appropriate routes.

 ## Related links
 {: #faq_shared-eos-related}